Frequency counter with a PIC

 Some commonly used IF frequencies can be recalled from the "Table" menu, so you don't have to measure or enter them yourself.
-Please contact me if you are one of those QRP homebrewers and want to have other frequencies in the built-in 'standard IF table'.
+In many cases, there is a BFO for the last mixer (at the output of the IF amplifier) which produces a frequency close enough to the desired value.

 Basically the program runs in an endless loop, with the exception of the initial lamp test, programming mode, and power-saving mode which are not explained here.
 In the main loop the following steps are performed: